felixlopz/hubrise-test-task/content/apps/woocommerce/en/troubleshooting.md

 After making this change, verify if the 401 errors are resolved.
 If not, check the other troubleshooting steps or contact HubRise support.

-### Incorrect URL during setup
+### Incorrect URL During Setup

 ---

 **IMPORTANT NOTE:** This issue is only relevant if you are using the OAuth1 authentication method.
-If you are using the default HTTP Basic authentication method, you can ignore this section.

 ---